-Many teachers use both the Edmark Reading Program print version and the software version with their students.
+Many teachers use both the Edmark Reading Program print version and the online version with their students.
 These parallel programs offer two formats for learning to read the Edmark Reading Program words.
 Either can be used as the primary approach, with the other format used for reinforcement and independent practice.
-The Lesson Plan/Record Book provides a map to guide the selection of activities from each format for teaching ease.